cms-dev/cms/docs/Installation.rst

     sudo ./prerequisites.py install

+..
+FIXME -- The following part probably does not need to be mentioned.
+Moreover, it would be better if isolate was just a dependency (like postgresql) to be installed separately, with its own group (e.g. 'isolate' instead of 'cmsuser').
+The 'cmsuser' group could just become deprected, at that point.

-If you install CMS, you also need to add your user to the ``cmsuser`` group and logout to make the change effective.
-The ``prerequisites.py`` script is able to automatically add you to the group (if you answer ``Y`` when asked) but, if instead you want to handle your groups manually, answer ``N`` and then run:
+This script will add you to the ``cmsuser`` group if you answer ``Y`` when asked.
+If you want to handle your groups by yourself, answer ``N`` and then run:

 .. sourcecode:: bash